Reference

 Use these SQL queries in SQL Server after you create a data source in Data Gateway:

-Read all tickets from Zendesk
+Read tickets

 DECLARE @MyQuery NVARCHAR(MAX) = 'SELECT * FROM Tickets';

-EXEC (@MyQuery) AT [LINKED_SERVER_TO_ZENDESK_IN_DATA_GATEWAY];
+EXEC (@MyQuery) AT [LS_TO_ZENDESK_IN_GATEWAY];

 DECLARE @MyQuery NVARCHAR(MAX) = 'SELECT * from Tickets